Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Regrettably, the account of the TEE mentions names of officers but not the sappers which may have included our Robert!…b/ii) I was disappointed in the book National Union of Teachers war record 1914-1919… no serial numbers.
 All it gave was confirmation that Robert enlisted as a member of the Hebburn teachers association. …b/i…p152, w/iv)

-If the RS LANE in the Royal Engineers is ours, then he had a varied and distinguished military career.
+If the following RS LANE in the Royal Engineers is ours, then he had a varied and distinguished military career.
 On 5 Jan 1917 Serjeant RS LANE (service # 65630) Royal Engineers was gazetted receiving the Military Medal for bravery in the Field.
 This military decoration was awarded to R S LANE for acts of gallantry and devotion to duty under fire or for individual or associated acts of bravery.
 See here. …w/v), n/ii) He (the same soldier?) was commissioned as a "Temporary 2nd Lieutenant with the seniority date of 15 Dec 1917.…w/v) He was then in the Middle East theatre, attached to the Canadian Royal Engineers in Aleppo, Syria.
 Finally in 1919 he was evacuated from Riyaq (Arabic: رياق ), in English… Rayak.
 Rayak was Lebanon's most important railway centre on the Beirut–Damascus line built in 1891.
 He was recorded with Benign Tertian Malaria (Primary), and received 3 days treatment in the No. 31 Casualty Clearing Station, located at (?). … r/x), w/v)

 The National Union of Teachers (NUT) War Record 1914-1919 did not include a RS LANE in its lists of the Military Medal awards. …b/i…p87 However, our Robert could still have received this award.
 NUT explains the incompleteness of their "gallant services" lists: